OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Expansion-Dock.md

 <!-- [//]: # (explain that it provides power to the omega, mention that the Omega is powered by 3.3V and that the Dock has a regulator to take the 5V from the microUSB and step it down to 3.3V) -->

 The Micro-USB Port is used to supply power to the Expansion Dock, which in turn supplies power to the Omega and the Onion Expansions.
-It can also be used to communicate with the Omega serially.
+It can also be used to connect to the Omega's serial terminal.

 The Micro-USB Port takes in 5V, and the Expansion Dock comes equipped with a voltage regulator to step the voltage down to the required 3.3V for the Omega.